DevSkillsHQ/transaction-management-fullstack-level-1/README.md

 ## The assessment areas 🚩

 ### Backend
-- **Use a SQL database as the service datastore.** We want to see how you design your database schema and SQL queries for working with the service data.
+- **Use a SQLite database as the service datastore.** We want to see how you design your database schema and SQL queries for working with the service data.
+We suggest using [SQLite](https://www.sqlite.org/index.html) as it doesn't require running a DB server, which simplifies running the tests in the pipeline.
 - **Create a backend service that implements the provided API.** Make sure all predefined API tests pass.
 It will involve the following:
   - Handling invalid HTTP requests;
+  - Creating new transactions;
   - Retreiving the current account balance.
 - **Optimize the GET endpoints for speed.** When designing your service, ensure that the GET endpoints remain fast with the database growing in size.
 - **Organize your code as a set of low-coupled modules**.
 Avoid duplication and extract re-usable modules where it makes sense, but don't break things apart needlessly.
 We want to see that you can create a codebase that is easy to maintain.